 (This info was put together through self-summary of research on the subject which cannot be quoted in legal cases)

 We live in an exceptional day and age where the whole world is connected through technology.
-Through this platform you will also being empowered to learn and share your music with the world!
+Through the OMTS platform you are also being empowered to learn and share your music with the world!

 1. Very Important:

 Before you spend time recording a video, please read Copyrights, royalties and acknowledgement below at no. 4 first.